 Tā Tīmoti Kāretu | Photo: Rāwhitiroa Photography

 His most enduring legacy, however, may turn out to be the students of Te Panekiritanga o te Reo Māori, the Institute of Excellence in Māori Language, which he founded with his two colleagues and friends, Pou Temara, and the late James Wharehuia Milroy.
+The institute's principal aims were to bring students to a high level of fluency in both language and tikanga, so that they could return to their own communities as resource people and lifelong language advocates.
 This fifteen year project came to a close in 2019, but its reverberations will be felt for generations to come.

 Tīmoti is lively, energetic, and prolific, constantly involved in cutting edge te reo Māori endeavors, such as the Waiata Anthems project that he and Hinewehi Mohi worked on together in 2019 and his latest book, Mātāmua Ko Te Kupu!